brainelectronics/micropython-winbond/README.md

 from winbond import W25QFlash

 # the used SPI and CS pin is setup specific, change accordingly
+# check the boot.py file of this repo for further boards
 flash = W25QFlash(spi=SPI(2), cs=Pin(5), baud=2000000, software_reset=True)

 flash_mount_point = '/external'